 My main purpose in using social media is to share my work.
 My hope is that more people will find it, read it, and enjoy it, ultimately resulting in a larger audience.
 As a philosopher, a larger audience means more dialogue which helps me refine my ideas.
-And it increases the chance that I can eventually make a living through my chosen art.
+And it bolsters my ability to make a living through my chosen art.

 Facebook complicates this.
 The complication is more than the difficulty in sharing nonpaid content, or the buggy, poorly designed structure.
 It comes down to integrity.